khizar077/kwik/Lesson1.md

 3. Hit that IP with a web browser to see if things worked!

 ## Next Steps
+Now you can start to play around.
+You can download Helm and start adding in applications.
+The world is yours to discover.
 In the next KWiK lesson, we'll take this a couple steps further by adding in two kinds of storage services (NFS and Software-defined).
 After that, expect us to start going into the VMware Tanzu Kubernetes tools as well as a separate track focused around USING kubernetes with specific workloads (create an application, use data analytics tools, and more).